IvanZenger/grafana-auth-reverse-proxy/README.md

 # Grafana Auth Reverse Proxy

 ## Overview
 Grafana Auth Reverse Proxy is a tool designed to enhance the authentication and authorization mechanisms of Grafana.
-It integrates OpenID Connect (OIDC) for authentication and manages user access and roles within Grafana based on JWT tokens.
+It integrates OpenID Connect (OIDC) for authentication and manages user access and roles within Grafana based on JWT tokens (oAuth2).
 This proxy serves as a secure gateway, controlling access to Grafana dashboards and data.

 ## Features
 - **OIDC Authentication**: Integrates with OIDC providers for secure user authentication.